vividus-framework/vividus-build-system/README.md

 set custom prefix using project property `versionPrefix`, but this feature was not customizable and was not popular.
 1. The task `validateKnownIssues` is not included in the project build phase anymore.
 The correcness of the file with known issues configuration (`known-issues.json`) is checked in scope of the task `testVividusInitialization`.
+1. The support of Artifactory is dropped (`artifactoryPublish` task is not available out of the box anymore).
+Now the projects using Artifactory should apply the corresponding plugin and prepare publishing scripts on their own.